 Instead, pizza restaurants can achieve the perfect ordering system by combing WooCommerce Product Table with WooCommerce Quick View Pro.
 The pizzas are listed in a table with a 'Customize' button alongside each pizza.
 This button opens a quick view lightbox where customers can choose all the pizza options:

 Tip: You can use WooCommerce product variations for the pizza options.
-If you want more flexibility - such as the ability for customers to choose multiple toppings - then you can achieve this with the Product Add-Ons plugin.
-Both WooCommerce Product Table and WooCommerce Quick View Pro fully support Product Add-Ons.
+If you want more flexibility - such as the ability for customers to choose multiple toppings - then you can achieve this with the WooCommerce Product Options plugin.
+Both WooCommerce Product Table and WooCommerce Quick View Pro fully support product add-on options.
 In the video above, we used variations for the pizza size and a 'Text' product add-on for the 'Special Requests' input box.

 Disabling the single product page in WooCommerce